zripka/zripka.github.io/_posts/2021-12-18-strava-analysis.md

 - What did the temporal distribution of my running look like?

 # Downloading the data
 For anyone who uses Strava, it's pretty easy to download your account data.
-I logged in on Strava's website, hit Settings > My Account > Download or Delete Your Account, and click "Request Your Archive."
+I logged in on Strava's website, hit Settings > My Account > Download or Delete Your Account, and clicked "Request Your Archive."
 That sends you an email with a download link.
 They say it could take several hours, but I got the link for mine in about two minutes.

 Whoa, okay.
 I haven't done this before, this is super rich.
 I was expecting a .csv with like, date, distance, elevation probably.
 That's all there, but there's also like, _everything_.
 A bunch of stuff I've never used (like who registers their "components" on Strava), but there's every comment I've ever written in the app, a spreadsheet of every like I received, you name it.
 About forty .csv files all told.